dmitry-zimin/wc_ws_api/README.md

     http://localhost:4567/api/v1/word_statistics/who

-   - My assumptions about current realisation
+   - My assumptions about current realization

 As we have no detailed specs for API, I've got all the freedom of actions So input structure for endpoints I have chosen by my self